 Knowledge transfer efforts have to be structured and measurable for a couple of reasons.
 Since aging experts are typically very busy, they have to have an organizing principle that will allow them to schedule and prioritize knowledge transfer relative to their other work.
 In other words, they need to clearly know who their apprentice and also have a plan to follow, or knowledge transfer will fall by the wayside.
 A clear plan of what unique knowledge and skills need to be transferred, in what priority and by when, give aging experts the structure they need.
 The second reason knowledge transfer has to be measurable is for accountability.
 Managers need a way to check in with the mentor/apprentice pair on a regular basis to get status.
 It isn’t enough to know that the two are “getting along.”
 A measureable plan enables managers to record regular progress on the transfer of high risk skills and knowledge, assuring the knowledge loss risk is being reduced.

-In summary, if you are facing aging worker challenges within your workforce, take a look at your talent management initiatives today and make sure a good knowledge transfer program is among them—lest you risk your organization’s productivity and competitiveness in the near-future.
+Summary: If you are facing aging worker challenges within your workforce, take a look at your talent management initiatives today and make sure a good knowledge transfer program is among them—lest you risk your organization’s productivity and competitiveness in the near-future.